lewagon/dotfiles/04-Front-End/05-JavaScript-DOM/01-Algorithmics/README.md

 Today is your first day of JavaScript.
 The goal of this first assignment is for you to realize that it's a programming language, like Ruby.
 It has variables, functions, conditions, loops, etc.

 In this first assignment, we won't need the browser.
-Instead, we'll use [Node.js](https://nodejs.org/en/) to execute somme JavaScript directly in our terminal.
+Instead, we'll use [Node.js](https://nodejs.org/en/) to execute some JavaScript directly in our terminal.

 Make sure that the following command returns a version greater than `4`: